 Who is responsible for women’s situation?
 According to Bartky: “The disciplinary power that inscribes femininity in the female body is everywhere and it is nowhere; the disciplinarian is everyone and yet no one in particular” (Bartky 1990, 74).
 The message that women should look more feminine is everywhere: it is reinforced by parents, teachers, male partners, and it is expressed in various ways throughout the media.
 Men, then, are not the only ones to blame for women’s situation.
 Because of the pervasiveness of this disciplinary power that inscribes femininity, women’s constant preoccupation with appearance has come to be regarded as something natural and voluntary; it is something that women have internalised.
 Therefore, it is far from easy for women, in Bartky’s view, to free themselves from their objectification.

-Not all feminists, however, share the concern about the inevitability of objectification involved in women's appearance-related pursuits.
-Janet Richards takes women's preoccupation with their looks to be a matter of personal preference, and not a feminist matter.
-She claims that there is nothing inherently degrading or objectifying with women trying to be sensually pleasing (Richards 1980, 184–204).
-Natasha Walter too takes it that women's preoccupation with their appearance is not necessarily objectifying.
-She also points to the fact that men in our societies engage into self-decoration and seek to be admired by women (Walter 1998, 86–102).
+Not all feminists, however, share the concern about the inevitability of objectification involved in women’s appearance-related pursuits.
+Janet Richards takes women’s preoccupation with their looks to be a matter of personal preference, and not a feminist matter.
+She claims that there is nothing inherently degrading or objectifying about women trying to be sensually pleasing (Richards 1980, 184–204).
+Natasha Walter too takes it that women’s preoccupation with their appearance is not necessarily objectifying.
+She also points to the fact that men in our society engage in self-decoration and seek to be admired by women (Walter 1998, 86–102).

 Bordo herself acknowledges the fact that men have increasingly started to spend more time, money and effort on their appearance (Bordo 1999).
 She emphasises the fact that men’s magazines today, like women’s, are full of articles and advice on how men should look: how to be more muscular, what clothes to wear, what creams and other cosmetics to use, etc. Men feel the need to make their looks conform to the prevailing ideals of masculinity.
 Bordo believes that it is consumer capitalism that drives men to be increasingly concerned with their appearance: “Why should [the cosmetics, diet, exercise, and surgery industries] restrict themselves to female markets, if they can convince men that their looks need constant improvement too?,” she asks (Bordo 1999, 220).